 Choose a high-quality sealant and ensure adequate ventilation before applying.
 Use a microfiber cloth and follow the directions on your product.
 Usually, they come in a spray bottle, so spritz it evenly along your countertop and use the microfiber to ensure an even application.

 Use a damp cloth to wipe your natural stone clean.
 Avoid harsh cleaners and chemicals.
-You can apply olive oil to the surface once per week to keep your countertops shiny.
 Wipe thoroughly with a microfiber to prevent residue buildup.

 Though natural stone resists most scratching, we suggest using cutting boards.
 Wipe up any acidic spills immediately.